top of page

 About the EarthLinks Workshop Program

-The EarthLinks Workshop is a social-enterprise program where participants who are homeless and low-income do organic gardening and create Earth-friendly products, and are paid an hourly stipend for their work.
+The EarthLinks Workshop is a social-enterprise program where participants who are unhoused and low-income do organic gardening and create sustainable goods, and are paid an hourly stipend for their work.
 Participants work weekly in our Peace Garden and craft workshop, and set and work toward achieving personal goals, such as acquiring housing, staying in recovery, pursuing education, or working on personal relationships.

 Individuals in the Workshop Program